Slack & Asana

 Migrating to the new integration

-If your unfurls and slash commands have stopped working and you are prompted to authorize the new integration, someone in your Slack team already installed the new app.
-You can authorize the new app in order to start using slash commands and unfurls once again.
-We will import your project channel configs from the old app to the new app and you will receive notifications in the same channels you used to in the new format.
+If your slash commands and message actions have stopped working, it means we have started the migration window, and you’ll need to migrate to the new version to start using them again.
+We will import your project channel configs from the old app to the new app and you will receive notifications in the same channels you have used previously.